-a) The provisions of rule 4.11.4 of the General Academic rules of the University apply if it is not stated otherwise in the programme-specific requirements.
+- a) The provisions of rule 4.11.4 of the General Academic rules of the University apply. - b) Programme-specific requirements concerning the passing of coursework modules hold.

 HSC.1.3.4.11.5 Recommendations relating to the examination of the research product in a masters-degree programme